partytimex/Design/README.md

         └── demo.png
 ```

-After run `f2e-workflow`, you'll get `../publish` which is the final output.
+After run `nmg-workflow`, you'll get `../publish` which is the final output.

 ### System Environment